Layer7-Community/Assertions/InjectionFilter/README.md

 This assertion provides a more configurable approach to protecting against various injection attacks using a managed list of regular expression filters.

 # Build
+Use JDK 11 and Gradle 6.7 to build this assertion.
+Gradle-wrapper is provided in this repository for convenience to avoid the need of installing gradle on your computer.

-In order to build the assertion run `gradle build`.
+In order to build the assertion run `./gradlew build`.

 This will compile, test, and create the jar file.
 It will be available in `build/libs`